opnsense/docs/source/manual/how-tos/caddy.rst

 Creating a Simple Reverse Proxy
 -------------------------------

-Make sure the chosen domain is externally resolvable.
+The domain has to be externally resolvable.
 Create an A-Record with an external DNS Provider that points to the external IP Address of the OPNsense.
-The reverse proxy will do an automatic redirection from HTTP to HTTPS with this setup.

 Go to :menuselection:`Services --> Caddy Web Server --> General Settings`

-* | Check **enabled** to enable Caddy
+* | Check **Enabled** to enable Caddy
 * | Input a valid email address into the `Acme Email` field.
 This is mandatory to receive automatic `Let's Encrypt` and `ZeroSSL` certificates.
 * | Press **Save**

-..
-Tip:: There are new shortcut buttons for these steps: `Step 1: Add Domain` and `Step 2: Add Upstream`

-`Step 1: Add Domain:` Go to :menuselection:`Services --> Caddy Web Server --> Reverse Proxy --> Domains`
+Go to :menuselection:`Services --> Caddy Web Server --> Reverse Proxy --> Domains`

-* Press **+** to create a new `Domain`, this will be the frontend that receives the traffic for the chosen domain name.
-The OPNsense listens for this domain on all interfaces.
+* | Press **Step 1: Add Domain**.
+This will be the frontend that receives the traffic for the chosen domain name.

 ============================== =====================================================================
 Options                        Values
 ============================== =====================================================================
 **Domain:**                    ``foo.example.com``
-**Port:**                      `Leave empty to use port 443 with automatic redirection from port 80` **Description:**               ``foo.example.com - frontend``
+**Port:**                      `Leave empty`
 ============================== =====================================================================

-* Press **Save**
+* | Press **Save**

-`Step 2: Add Upstream:` Go to :menuselection:`Services --> Caddy Web Server --> Reverse Proxy --> Handler`

-* Press **+** to create a new `Handler`, this will route the traffic from the frontend domain to the upstream destination.
-The upstream is an internal service that should receive the reverse proxied traffic from the OPNsense.
+* | Press **Step 2: Add Upstream**.
+This will create a handler that routes the traffic from the frontend domain to the an internal service.

 ============================== ======================================================================
 Options                        Values
 ============================== ======================================================================
 **Domain:**                    ``foo.example.com``
-**Description:**               ``foo.example.com - upstream``
 **Upstream Domain:**           ``192.168.10.1``
-**Upstream Port:**             `Leave empty to use port 80, or input a custom port like e.g., 8080` **TLS Insecure Skip Verify**   `Enable this, if the upstream destination requires HTTPS connection`
+**Upstream Port:**             `Leave empty, or use a custom port` **TLS Insecure Skip Verify**   `Enable if internal service requires HTTPS connection`
 ============================== ======================================================================

-* Press **Save** and **Apply**
+* | Press **Save** and **Apply**

-After just a few seconds the automatic certificate will be installed, check the Logfile.
-Now the frontend domain ``foo.example.com`` receives all requests on Port 80 and 443, and reverse proxies these requests to the upstream destination ``192.168.10.1:80``
+The automatic certificate will be installed, check the Logfile if there are errors.
+Now the frontend domain ``foo.example.com:80/443`` receives all requests, and reverse proxies them to the upstream destination ``192.168.10.1:80`` (or custom port).

+And that's it, a working reliable reverse proxy in less than a minute.
+There are a lot of additional options, but this is essentially all that is needed for simple setups.

 ..
 Tip:: Since OPNsense 24.7, there is a `Caddy Certificate` Dashboard widget that shows all issued automatic certificates.
 ..
 Note:: `TLS Insecure Skip Verify` can be used in private networks.
 If the upstream destination is in an insecure network, like the internet or a dmz, consider using proper :ref:`certificate handling <webgui-opnsense-caddy>`.